 Failure to meet the notice deadlines specified in paragraphs c, d, e, or f above shall entitle the individual to a one-year, or one-semester in the case of those on one-semester appointments, terminal reappointment.

-Reappointments before continuing appointment is achieved shall be at the discretion of the Dean with the recommendation of the Chair, who shall consider such factors as performance, need for the individual’s services, and availability of funding.
-Non-reappointment during this same time period shall not be grievable.
-Any reappointment made after the faculty member reaches the 3.0 FTE years of service mark shall be a continuing appointment as specified in Section 21.9.2 below except where 21.9.g applies.

 The Administration will amend appointment and reappointment forms for NTT faculty members to solicit their declaration of any appointments they may have in more than one academic unit and to advise them of their responsibility to notify the Chair of other faculty appointments.
 A faculty member who fails to report such additional appointments shall be precluded from including said additional appointments toward eligibility for a continuing appointment or just cause protections.

+21.9.2 Continuing Appointments.
+Continuing appointment is defined as appointment with no end date, unless just cause for termination exists or the Dean determines that the work performed by the individual will not be performed in the college/school by a non-tenure-track faculty member.

+Reappointments before continuing appointment is achieved shall be at the discretion of the Dean (upon recommendation of the Department Chair), who shall consider such factors as performance, need for the individual’s services, availability of funding, and ongoing maintenance of licensure/certification (when required by respective accrediting and governance bodies).
+Non-reappointment during this same time period shall not be grievable.
+Any reappointment made after the faculty member reaches the service mark specified in 21.9.2.b shall be a continuing appointment as specified in this section, except where 21.9.1.g applies.

-Continuing Appointments.
-See also MOU 7.
-Notice of non-reappointment before continuing appointment is achieved shall be at the Dean’s discretion and shall not be grievable.
-Upon completion of three years of continuous full-time-equivalent service at 50% time or more, with no more than two (2) semesters at less than half time and no break in service (as defined in Art.
-21.11) greater than one semester, NTT faculty shall be reappointed to continuing appointments without a termination date except under the following circumstances:
+Upon completion of three years of continuous full-time-equivalent service at 50% time or more, with no more than two (2) semesters at less than half time and no more than one semester at zero time, NTT faculty shall become eligible for reappointment to continuing appointments with no termination date.
+Full-time non-tenure-track faculty members on one-semester appointments, for example, shall be deemed to have met the three-year service threshold after six semesters of appointments.
+Periods of either authorized leave or professional development leave (as described in 21.13.4) shall not count as breaks in FTE service towards continuing appointment but shall not accrue FTE service towards continuing appointment.

-Just cause exists for termination or non-reappointment.

-The Dean determines that the work performed by the individual will not be performed in the college/school by a non-tenure track faculty member.
+Upon recommendation by the Department Chair, and after a dean’s review based on such factors as performance, need for the individual’s services, availability of funding, and ongoing maintenance of licensure/certification (when required by respective accrediting and governance bodies), the dean determines whether the non-tenure-track faculty member should be offered a continuing appointment.

+In the case of a positive decision, the administration will extend an offer of continuing appointment at 50% or more time.

-The Administration gives a faculty member written notice of non-reappointment in accordance with the chart in 21.9.1.
-Full-time non-tenure track faculty members on one-semester appointments shall be deemed to have met the three-year service threshold after six semesters of appointments during which there are no breaks in service of more than one semester at a time.
+In the case of a negative decision, the dean will give the non-tenure-track faculty member written notice of non-reappointment in accordance with the chart in 21.9.1.

 The terms of Article 21.9.2 shall not apply to spousal appointments that are effective on or after September 1, 2009, to whom this provision shall apply after six rather than three years of continuous full-time equivalent service.

-Termination for just cause.
+21.9.3 Termination for just cause.